 This study was conducted over a period of five sessions in an adult EFL classroom in Kish institute in Tehran.
-The observations took place in a class of 12 adult male elementary language learners with the age range of 20 to 40.
-They had more or less similar language learning experiences; they had been formally exposed to English during their school years and had completed about 90 hours of instruction at the same institute.
+The observations took place in a class of 12 adult male elementary language learning experiences; they had been formally exposed to English during their school years and had completed about 90 hours of instruction at the same institute.
 In the course of observations, almost all of them expressed that they intended to improve their ability to use English in real-life situations.
 Both learners and the teacher were Iranian and spoke Persian as their language of communication outside the classroom.